World War II in Yugoslav Macedonia: Aftermath

 Despite Bulgaria's significant involvement on the side of the Allies at the end of the war, the country was not cast as a co-fighting country at the Paris Peace Conference, 1946 and was ordered to pay Yugoslavia war reparations for the occupation of Macedonia and Southern Serbia, which Yugoslavia unilaterally abandoned in 1947.

 After the war for the first time in history, the Macedonian people managed to obtain their statehood, nation and language.
 These events marked the defeat of the Macedono-Bulgarianism and the victory of the Macedonianism in the area.

-Controversy

 Shatorov was the leader of Macedonian communists in 1941.
 He disappeared under unknown circumstances in September 1944.
 There are indications that he was killed by Tito's agents as a politically inconvenient leader.